asish012/aws-solution-architect-associate/class-notes-cloudguru/quiz.md

     - Monitor performance of aws resources.
     - Store logs including CloudTrail logs.

+**CloudWatch have ready to use metrics for these:**
+- CPU Utilization of an EC2 instance.
+- Disk Read activity of an EC2 instance.
+- Network packet out of an EC2 instance.
+**CloudWatch doesn't have ready to use metrics for these:**
+- Memory utilization
+- disk swap utilization
+- disk space utilization
+- page file utilization
+- log collection

 **Tagging**
 - Tags help you manage your instances, images, and other Amazon EC2 resources.